• Skip to primary navigation

 On a normal day the cul-de-sac at Burnside Avenue off Chenery Street is a hive of activity.
 For one thing, it’s the terminus of the Glen Park Greenway, which begins at Brompton Avenue and is frequented by hikers and dog walkers alike.
 For another thing, there’s the beautiful Burnside Mural right there, a feast […]

-Filed Under: Glen Park History, Glen Park people, mural, Neighborhood, St. John School, Uncategorized
+Filed Under: Glen Park History, Glen Park people, Mural, Neighborhood, St. John School, Uncategorized

 Zoanne touched many lives in many different ways